simplygoodsoftware/pyrusapi-python/README.rst

 ==============================
 Python Pyrus API client
 ==============================

-pyrusAPI is a client to connect pyrus using python.
+This package is used to connect to Pyrus via python.
-It's based on the Pyrus API.

 The full documentation for API can be found here_.